maksymenko/aws_scale_service/README.md

 * Select availability zone as subnet aattribute (e.g. zone a)
 * Left all other parameters with default values
 * Go to `Advanced Details` section and specify bash command which will be executes when instance created.
-Here we are going to specify docked image which will be launched om this instance
+Here we are going to specify custom bash commands tspecific for instance.
 ```
 #!/bin/bash

-su - ubuntu
-docker run -d --rm -p 8080:8080 $DOCKER_USER/sample_api:dev
 ```
 * Click `Next`
 * Choose `Security Group` as `sample-web-tire`
 * Click `Launch`
-* Use  log file to debug script behavir `/var/log/cloud-init-output.log`
+* Use  log file to debug script behavir
+  * `/var/log/cloud-init-output.log`
+  * `/var/log/syslog`

 #### Check Api in browser
 * Find public DNS of created instance and point browser to port 8080